Three Sisters Apothecary - Meet the Makers

 We are community based, and family owned.
 We care about transparency and simplicity.

-Our products are made naturally and packaged environmentally with the smallest carbon footprint possible.
+Our products are locally inspired, made naturally and packaged sustainably.

 Sisters Pandora and Emma and her daughter Sabrina are the creative energy behind Three Sisters Apothecary.
 Together we create all our bath and skin care items in our local soap studio and share our products with our local community of family and friends.
 We choose to select ingredients directly from nature and transform them into nourishing and gentle products to cleanse and pamper the skin.
 Try either of our brands Three Sisters Apothecary or Soapy Tails and experience our truly natural products and pamper yourself or the ones you love.